 My current Morgan was originally a +4 DHC 4 seater from the factory, one of 178 +4s to be delivered that year.
 The 4 seater DHC is also known as a Snob Mog.
-The missing louvers on top of the bonnet, four seater firewall and VIN shows signs that this 2 seater have a past which was different than what it looked.
-The car was restored by the previous owner with a factory new body from a 4/4 - 2 str in the late 70's.
-This made the car appear a little off set.
-That was the second time the car was equipped with a 2 seater body actually.
-The first one was put on the car in england already visible on the pictures from early 70's when it was imported to Holland.
+The missing louvers on top of the bonnet, four seater firewall and VIN shows signs that this 2 seater had a past which was different than what it appeared to be.
+The car was restored by the previous and one earlier owner which into a roadster, which might at the time be a favourable looking Morgan.

 The car was very usable even if a little misaligned, and I found it very difficult to take it apart in order to restore it with a new DHC body.
 Driving it is much to fun.
-Nevertheless, the rebuild of the car to its former glory has started.
-(The new 4/4 1955 (narrow) body is for sale complete with sheet metal) It took a good 4-5 years to search for the parts needed, but I have now collected most of them.
-Parts to rebuilt a DHC are scarce, and for the 4 seater almost impossible.
-I have been lucky to get help from 3 gentlemen which had the parts I needed.
-Without their help the task of rebuilding the 2 seater back to the 4 str DHC would really be impossible.
+Nevertheless, the rebuild of the car to its former glory was started.

 Let me first write a few lines of the history of the car.